AhmadIbrahiim/Website-downloader/README.md

 # How To Contribute:
  - Open Issue with any bug you noticed.
- - Let us know if We&You can add new features.
+ - Let us know if We / You can add new features.
- - PR and changes you think it'd be an added value.
+ - Please create Pull Requests and changes you think it'd be an added value towards our program.

 Thank you so much,
 https://www.ahmed-ibrahim.com